ISAs

 What does this mean?

-It means you can only open one of each type of ISA within a tax year and you can only pay in a total of £20,000 into all your ISAs within a tax year (see below for JISA rules).
+It means you can open and pay in to multiple of each type of ISA within a tax year, as long as you don't exceed the £20,000 annual allowance (see below for JISA rules).
 You do not need to declare any ISA interest, income or capital gains on a tax return.

 For example: In the same tax year, you could open and contribute £4,000 into a LISA, open a new stocks and shares ISA and put £6,000 into that and then also put £10,000 into a pre-existing cash ISA.